CICE-Consortium/Icepack/_sources/icepack_1_introduction.rst.txt

 -  David Bailey, Alice DuVivier and Marika Holland at the National Center for Atmospheric Research

--  Rick Allard and Matt Turner at the Naval Research Laboratory, Stennis Space Center,
+-  Rick Allard, Matt Turner and David Hebert at the Naval Research Laboratory, Stennis Space Center,

 -  Andrew Roberts of the Naval Postgraduate School,

 -  Jean-Francois Lemieux and Frederic Dupont of Environment and Climate Change Canada,

--  Tony Craig and his supporters at the National Center for Atmospheric Research, the Naval Postgraduate School...CHECK,
+-  Tony Craig and his supporters at the National Center for Atmospheric Research, the Naval Postgraduate School, and NOAA National Weather Service,

 -  Cecilia Bitz at the University of Washington, for her column forcing data,